sovity/edc-ce/migration_notes.md

 Must use the FQDN `https://w3id.org/edc/v0.0.1/ns/baseUrl`, `https://w3id.org/edc/v0.0.1/ns/type`, ...

+### DB reset

+Some tests depended on the DB's reset `@BeforeEach` method.

+In some cases if was fixed with `@Order`ing, in others with deletion of the problematic asset, or changing queries to be more selective.

+## Port re-use

+CanGetAgreementPageForTerminatedContractTest > initializationError FAILED org.eclipse.edc.spi.EdcException: Failed to start EDC runtime
+    org.eclipse.edc.spi.EdcException: org.eclipse.edc.spi.EdcException: Error starting Jetty service
+      org.eclipse.edc.spi.EdcException: Error starting Jetty service
+        java.io.IOException: Failed to bind to 0.0.0.0/0.0.0.0:49678
+          java.net.BindException: Address already in use

+Why?

 ## TODOs

 ### Media type went missing

 Play whack-a-mole between the new EDC usage of distribution, the `Media Type` assertion and the catalog fetching.